This post may contain affiliate links. Please read our disclosure policy.

 Baked rice pudding topped with whipped cream and ground cinnamon in a small baking dish on a tray.

 Looking for more ways to use leftover rice?
-Try our single serving Shrimp Fried Rice, Chicken Fried Rice, or serve cooked rice alongside flavorful Kung Pao Chicken or Pork Stir Fry.
+Use it in Shrimp Fried Rice or Chicken Fried Rice, or serve it with Kung Pao Chicken or Pork Stir Fry for a complete meal.

 Why You’ll Love This Recipe